arpitjain099/phoenix/docs/development_getting_started.md

 First you will need to create a cluster.
 We used EKS but gcloud might be better.

 You will then need to create a `.dev.env` that does the following:
-- define a `KUBE_CONTEXT` variable of the context of the cluster
+- define a `KUBE_DEV_CONTEXT` variable of the context of the cluster
 - define a `DEV_NAMESPACE` variable of the namespace to use
 - define a `DEV_BASE_HOST` variable of the base host name to use
 - if needs be update the kube config with the cloud context.